vladp72/iffl/docs/README.md

 ### Validate input buffer

-If you are recieving a untrusted buffer that is expected to contain a flat forward list you can validate it using **flat_forward_list_validate** family of function.
+If you are receiving a untrusted buffer that is expected to contain a flat forward list you can validate it using **flat_forward_list_validate** family of function.

 ```
 template<typename T,